How to Wash a Quilt Properly: Quick and Easy Guide

 How Do I Prevent My Quilt’s Colors From Fading?

-The simplest way to prevent your colors from fading is not to wash your quilt excessively.
+The simplest way to prevent your quilt’s colors from fading is to not wash a quilt excessively.
 A quilt should normally be able to go months before needing another wash.

 Excessive washing can lead to faster color fading and quilt bleed as the dye gets looser due to the wash water.
 Using a delicate cycle with cold water in a washing machine is best.